supercid/techdocs-wiki-tmp/Product-Tagging.md

 Custom fields accept a key:value pair where the `class` of the attribute is the key.
 Common use cases are `material`, `color` or other similar unique identifiers.

+### Fields that are not exposable in tagging

+Nosto also supports two attributes that are not crawlable through tagging.
+This is due to the sensitive nature of the attributes.
+They are: `supplier_cost` and `inventory level`.
+To send these two values to Nosto you will need to use the [Products API](Updating-products-using-the-Products-API).

 ### Adding support for advanced use cases

 Many ecommerce stores utilize SKU:s or "child" products that are sorted under the same "parent" product.
 To extend the above example with SKU support refer to this article: https://github.com/Nosto/docs-nosto-com/wiki/Extending-tagging-with-SKUs